-FELLOW-CITIZENS: If I have any apology to-night for speaking in this distingnished presence, it is that I am a newcomer to these islands.
-But I think I may atone for that by standing elbow to elbow to you in any tronble that may come to us [cries of "Hear!"
-"Hear!" and applause], and in encouraging every man newly arrived on this soil to defend the institutions which you have founded, and help pre-serve the liberty which you have won.
-[Applause] This meeting to-night, in a smalher way, must remind us of those meetings which stirred the blood of Boston and the heart of Philadelphia in the last quarter of the previous century.
+FELLOW-CITIZENS: If I have any apology to-night for speaking in this distinrived on this soil to defend the institutions which you have founded, and help pre-serve the liberty which you have won.
+[Applause.]
+This meeting to-night, in a smal-ler way, mnst remind us of those meetings which stirred the blood of Boston and the heart of Philadelphia in the last quarter of the previous century.
 Then, as now, men were met together to band themselves against a despotism.
 [Cries of "Hear!"
 "Hear!" and applause.]

 Then, as now, they were met to protest to the mother conntry that she should not betray and outrage her sons.
 [Applanse.]
 Then, as now, they were met to pledge their lives, their fortunes, and their sacred honor in the cause of liberty.
 [Applause.]
-It can not be, fellow-citizens, that any man inheriting a drop of that patriotic blood, with any strain of it in his veins, could want to-day to take the place of old King George and coerce the men of his own flesh, of his own flag, and of his own speech because they are Americans enough not to bow down before a throne.
+It can not be, fellow-citizens, that any man inheriting a drop of that patriotic blood, with any strain of it in his veins, could want to-day to take the place of old King George and coerce the men of his own flesh, of his own flag, and of his own speech because they are Americans enough net to bow down before a throne.
 [Great applause and cheers.]
 I do not believe, fellow-citizens, that any man who has taken that position has a right to Revolutionary sires; but I thank God that there are Americans who have spoken since the infamies of Gresham who have patriot blood and ancestry; and I thank God again that if they get the opportunity to speak in the way they would they will be heard in the earthquake voice of majorities like those of Pennsylvania and New York.
 [Great applause.]
 Fellow-citizens, we are few, but it was said of old that one with God is a majority;